ibm-watson-iot/iot-docs/monitoring/README.md

 ### Grafana Dashboards

 Once a Grafana Operator is installed then the IoT operator will ensure that the resources that represent the Grafana Dashboards are installed.
-If the Red Hat Grafana Operator is used then the resources will belong to the api group `integreatly.org/v1alpha1` and of kind `GrafanaDashboard`.
+If the Red Hat Grafana Operator v5 is used then the resources will belong to the api group `grafana.integreatly.org/v1beta1` and of kind `GrafanaDashboard`.
+If the Red Hat Grafana Operator v4 is used then the resources will belong to the api group `integreatly.org/v1alpha1` and of kind `GrafanaDashboard`.
 If the IBM Common Services Monitoring service is used then the resource provided by IoT tool belong to the api group `monitoringcontroller.cloud.ibm.com/v1` and of kind `MonitoringDashboard`.
-Both kinds are automatically picked up by the Grafana Operator and installed into the Grafana Instance into a folder based on the namespace/project name.
+All three kinds are automatically picked up by the Grafana Operator and installed into the Grafana Instance into a folder based on the namespace/project name.

 As of Maximo Application Suite 8.2.0 the following Grafana dashboards are provided: